-When you complete cumulative frequency diagram in an exam, there are always two elements.
+When you complete a cumulative frequency diagram in an exam, there are always two elements: the actual drawing of the cumulative frequency diagram and interpreting the graph.

-There are 3 thing that you can find.
+There are three things that you can find:

 1) The median